 What Is The Eligibility Criteria?

-• Parents or carers are geographically isolated from other types of approved childcare are particularly in rural or remote locations
+- parents or carers are geographically isolated from other types of approved child care, including because they reside in a rural or remote location

-Continued eligibility for In Home Care is assessed every six months.
-This is a requirement of the funding agreement with Department of Education, Employment and Workplace Relations (DEEWR)
+Continued eligibility for In Home Care is assessed every three months through the In Home Care Support Agency.
+This is a requirement of the funding agreement with Department of Education Skills and Employment – In Home Care.

 What Areas Are Covered?

 We currently have In Home Care Educators throughout the Northern Rivers area from Tweed Heads to Lismore, Queensland and Gold Coast.